irrelevation/Notes/gitbook/books/domain-driven-design.md

 ### Modules

+Modules are the chapters of your system's story.
-Modules aim to reduce cognitive load by bundling code with high cohesion and seperating code with low coupling.
+They aim to reduce cognitive load by bundling code with high cohesion (technical _& conceptual_) and seperating code with low cognitive coupling (technical _& conceptual_).
 We should refactor modules just like we do with code to adapt to changes in the model.

 > Like everything else in domain-driven design, MODULES are a _communications mechanism_.